DootMan/AustinBot/README.md

 Make sure you have the dependencies installed, make sure you have your api keys in the correct places.

+For the markov command to work it needs a text file, the bigger the better.
+I have provided one made of copypastas from reddit.(Consider reading the Markovify.py github page for more info.)

 ### Don't want to host the bot yourself?

 https://discordapp.com/oauth2/authorize?client_id=339571340950503424&scope=bot

-IF you are going to use the bot I am hosting, please consider donating some money so i can pay for server cost(Even if its only $5 dollars, that will be albe to pay for half a month of hosting!)
+IF you are going to use the bot I am hosting, please consider donating some money so I can pay for server cost(Even if its only $5 dollars, that will be albe to pay for half a month of hosting!)

 https://www.paypal.com/pools/c/8146GlZ5tI

 I also accept cryptocurrencies:
  -  Ethereum:0x91fde217071E3357f8344847143d9241d5E361c7
  - Litecoin:LbgUfDLb7mRmeYfMD5H5fDeAvqPVTRxQqn
  -  Bitcoin Cash:112U7WtpgQjqTodvvUiRMMuqH99CtCCHWn